List of Home and Away characters introduced in 2008: Elliot Gillen

 Elliot arrives in Summer Bay in search of Roman.
-It soon emerges that Elliot's brother, Mark had served in the SAS with Roman but had been killed when they were deployed to Afghanistan.
+It soon emerges that Elliot's brother, Mark, had served in the SAS with Roman, but had been killed when they were deployed to Afghanistan.
 Near the second anniversary of Mark's death, Elliot presses Roman for the truth, despite hearing an official enquiry.
 Roman tells him that their group had been ambushed and outnumbered by the enemy and Mark was lost and presumed dead.
 Elliot refuses to accept this story and begins playing mind games with Roman, first by dating his 17-year-old daughter, Nicole.
 Roman tries to warn Nicole off but she refuses to listen.
-However the relationship breaks down and Elliot snaps and sets up the second phase of his plan to get to Roman.
+However, the relationship breaks down and Elliot snaps and sets up the second phase of his plan to get to Roman.
 He kidnaps Nicole and leaves a ransom DVD for Roman instructing him to drink a flask of liquid or he will never see her again.
-Elliot forces Nicole onto a boat preparing to take her out to sea when they are spotted by Geoff Campbell who decides to join them.
-Once out at sea Elliot and Nicole leave the boat where Elliot tightens her oxygen tank around her causing her to struggle to stay afloat.
-Elliot then returns to the boat without her where he is confronted by Geoff asking her where she is but Elliot grabs a spear gun and shoots him in the leg leaving them both out at sea.
+Elliot forces Nicole onto a boat, preparing to take her out to sea, when they are spotted by Geoff Campbell, who decides to join them.
+Once out at sea, Elliot and Nicole leave the boat, where Elliot tightens her oxygen tank around her, causing her to struggle to stay afloat.
+Elliot then returns to the boat without her, where he is confronted by Geoff, who asks her where she is, but Elliot grabs a spear gun and shoots him in the leg, leaving them both out at sea.

-After Roman complies and drinks the flask he finds himself hanging upside down from a cliff edge.
+After Roman complies and drinks the flask, he finds himself hanging upside down from a cliff edge.
 Elliot then sets some traps for Roman to follow.
-While following the path, Roman is shot in the arm by Elliot with an arrow, narrowly misses a landslide and survives a mine blast attached to a tripwire before quickly overpowering Elliot just as he's about to leave the bush by knocking him out, and is then taken to Yabbie Creek police station and arrested.
-While in custody, Roman tells Elliot that Mark had wanted to surrender when they were ambushed and threatened to shoot Adam, a member of their own squad if they did not and that he had to shoot Mark to prevent him from doing so and the enemy captured and killed him while Roman and the others escaped.
-Elliot then breaks down and reveals Nicole's location on the island before being charged with kidnapping and attempted murder.
+While following the path, Roman is shot in the arm by Elliot with an arrow, narrowly misses a landslide, and survives a mine blast attached to a tripwire before quickly overpowering Elliot just as he's about to leave the bush by knocking him out, and Elliot is then taken to Yabbie Creek police station and arrested.
+While in custody, Roman reveals to Elliot that Mark had wanted to surrender when they were ambushed and selfishly threatened to shoot Adam, a member of their own squad, if they did not surrender, and that he had to shoot Mark to prevent him from doing so, and Roman and the others escaped while the enemy captured and killed Mark.
+Having been forced to learn the hard truth that his brother was nothing but a selfish coward who deliberately disobeyed orders and refused to do his duty for his squad, Elliot breaks down, realizing he committed all his actions against Roman for nothing, and ultimately reveals Nicole's location on the island before being charged with kidnapping and attempted murder.